Top 10 largest US Jackpots

-Players will have a chance at a $502 million jackpot in Friday night's Mega Millions lottery drawing, making the prize the 10th largest prize in the nation.
-Here is a look at the 10 largest U.S. jackpots drawn so far and the states where the winning tickets were sold:
+Players will have a chance at a $502 million jackpot in Friday night's Mega Millions lottery drawing, which would be the 10th largest payout in U.S. history.
+Here is a look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold:

 1. $1.6 billion, Powerball, Jan.
 13, 2016 (three tickets, from California, Florida, Tennessee)